incredlabs/liath/docs/features.md

-# Liath Features Documentation
+# Liath Features

-This document provides detailed information about Liath's key features and capabilities.
+This document describes Liath’s key capabilities at a glance.

-## 🔌 Pluggable Storage
+## Pluggable Storage

 Liath supports multiple storage backends, allowing you to choose the one that best fits your needs: